drasko/guanco/README.md

 # Guanco 🦙

-Guanco is an Erlang-based client for interacting with the Ollama API.
-It simplifies the use of Ollama's API by wrapping calls into Erlang worker functions, allowing you to perform tasks such as generating chat completions, retrieving model information, and generating embeddings with minimal setup.
+Guanco is an Erlang client for Ollama that provides various functionalities such as generating completions, chat completions, showing model information, and generating embeddings.

 ## Features 🚀